zhuwbigdata/akeyless-k8s-secrets/k8s-eso/README.md

 ```

 ### Create SecretStore in the namespace
-Notes: make sure that akeylessGWApiURL pointing to the gateway URL only w.o. extra path.
+Notes: make sure that akeylessGWApiURL pointing to the gateway URL/api/v2 or SaaS https://api.akeyless.io.
 ```
 apiVersion: external-secrets.io/v1beta1
 kind: SecretStore